ramtinsoltani/devflow/README.md

   3. Search for **Run Shell Script** and select it
   4. Write the following code inside the script (follow the instructions of comments):
       ```bash
-      # Add the path to NodeJS installation in PATH
+      # Add the path to NodeJS installation in PATH (parent directory)
       # You can obtain the path from a terminal using "where node"
       export PATH=/opt/homebrew/bin:$PATH
       # Replace PATH_TO_REPO with the path to this repo on disk